zmcartor/homestead-guide/source/account-management.rst

 ..
 Note:: The Mist wallet is still in active development, so details of the steps outlined above may change with upgrades.

-Using geth
+Using gexp
 --------------------------------------------------------------------------------

-If you have a standalone installation of geth, importing your presale wallet is accomplished by executing the following command in a terminal:
+If you have a standalone installation of gexp, importing your presale wallet is accomplished by executing the following command in a terminal:

 .. code-block:: Bash

-  geth wallet import /path/to/my/presale-wallet.json
+  gexp wallet import /path/to/my/presale-wallet.json

 You will be prompted to enter your password.